Maximizing Your Real Estate Inheritance: 3 Smart Moves for Pre-Retirees

 Quality Charitable Distributions (QCDs)

-Estimated Read Time: 5 minutes Quality Charitable Distributions, known as QCDs, are a direct transfer of funds from your retirement account to a qualified charity.
+Estimated Read Time: 5 minutes Qualified Charitable Distributions, known as QCDs, are a great way to reduce your taxable income while supporting a favoriate charity.
+QCDs entail a direct transfer of funds from your retirement account to a qualified charity.
 QCDs allow you to donate money to a charity of your choice while also excluding the donation from taxable income.
 This can help lower your taxable income and may reduce the impact of certain tax credits and deductions.
-In this blog, we will explain QCDs and how they might work for you.
-The key takeaways of this blog are: ●
+In this blog, we will

 Read More »